messagemedia/messagemedia-rest-api-javascript-sdk/docs/MessagingReportsApi.md

 <a name="getDeliveryReportsSummary"></a>
 # **getDeliveryReportsSummary**
-> SummaryReport getDeliveryReportsSummary(endDate, groupBy, startDate, opts)
+> SummaryReport getDeliveryReportsSummary(endDategroupBy, startDate, , opts)

 Returns a summarised report of delivery reports